 Statute of Repose

-The only exception to this rule is where the hospital, doctor, or other medical provider engaged in fraud, concealment, or misrepresentation.
+The only exception to this rule is when the hospital, doctor, or other medical provider engaged in fraud, concealment, or misrepresentation.
 In this case, the patient may still be able to file a medical malpractice lawsuit after the four years have elapsed.

 Click to contact Chalik & Chalik's Medical Malpractice Lawyer today